 While going through difficult economic conditions, the potential of producing a marketable product to other stations could counter balance the revenue shortfall which the stations were experiencing.

-Bill Moyers' THE MAN WHO BEAT THE BLACKLIST, focused on John Henry Falk and the impact of McCarthyism on the nation and an individual's life.
-Another national broadcast that received requests for use by schools, LIZ CARPENTER AND THE GOOD OLD BOYS, is currently being marketed.
+Bill Moyers’ The Man Who Beat the Blacklist, focused on John Henry Falk and the impact of McCarthyism on the nation and an individual’s life.
+Another national broadcast that received requests for use by schools was, Liz Carpenter and the Good Old Boys.

 Unfortunately, none of these programs provided the financial reward required to maintain the stations during a declining economical cycle.
-By the end of the 80's, STPBS was seriously in debt.
+By the end of the ’80s, KEDT was seriously in debt.
 Change came in drastic measures.

-With the 90's, STPBS's Board of Directors made significant changes to the organization to preserve the stations.
+With the ’90s, KEDT’s Board of Directors made significant changes to the organization to preserve the stations.
 A majority of the debt incurred was eliminated, with the balance scheduled for payment over a seven-year period.
-With STPBS stabilized, the slow rebuilding of the program service was undertaken.
+With KEDT stabilized, the slow rebuilding of the program service was undertaken.

 On the national scene, PBS redirected its service with the development of a more diversified national program schedule.
 It also renewed its commitment to education.
 With the launch of a new satellite in the fall of 1993, PBS was able to expand its programming services to assist in the enhancement of technology in the academic environment.

-Pre-school initiatives, such as the Sesame Street Pre School Education Program Initiative (Sesame Street PEP) is a major effort to prepare youngsters between the ages of two and five to enter the school system ready to learn.
+Preschool initiatives, such as the Sesame Street Pre School Education Program Initiative (Sesame Street PEP) was a major effort to prepare youngsters between the ages of two and five to enter the school system ready to learn.

-Distance learning for credit and non-credit course work, coupled with teleconferencing capabilities, provide extended educational services to post secondary institutions, business and industry.
+Distance learning for credit and non-credit course work, coupled with teleconferencing capabilities, provided extended educational services to post secondary institutions, business and industry.

-Public radio is also seeing change in the 90s.
-With the introduction of digital audio, expanded audio services is becoming available to a greater and more diverse group.
-Customized services to the visually impaired, to individuals who speak a foreign language, and much more make radio more accessible to a wider range of individuals.
+Public radio also saw change in the ’90s.
+With the introduction of digital audio, expanded audio services became available to a greater and more diverse group.

 STPBS has re-directed its resources to enhancing the local presence of the stations to provide expanded outreach services, as well as to maximize programs which appear on each station’s broadcast schedule.

-As South Texas approaches a new century, the role of Public Broadcasting will significantly change.
-With the advent of digital audio broadcast, high definition television, compressed video, and expanded wired and wireless cable, consumers will have a wider variety of choices in the programming they choose to view and listen.
-In addition, interactive media will begin to play a greater role in business, education, and the entertainment market.
+As South Texas approached a new century, the role of public broadcasting significantly changed.
+With the advent of digital audio broadcast, high definition television, compressed video, and expanded wired and wireless cable, consumers have a wider variety of programming choices.
+In addition, interactive media began to play a greater role in business, education, and the entertainment market.

-Community support and a commitment to localism will guide those decisions, as STPBS forges new partnerships with business, industry, educational institutions, other non-profit organizations and the consumer.
+Community support and a commitment to localism continues to guide decisions, as KEDT forges new partnerships with business, industry, educational institutions, other non-profit organizations and the consumer.